Edit a Storefront Menu

 On the page that opens, the menu item tree is displayed in the left panel.
 The center is reserved for the menu item configuration.

-Toggle the Frontend Menu Tree View
+Toggle the Storefront Menu Tree View

 - To minimize or maximize the left menu panel, click a double arrow on the top right of the panel.